Albin-Tenghagen/The-Fellowship-of-the-Code-Flood-checker/embedded-systems/Documentation/SoilMoistureSensor.md

 #### 2025-04-28 ####
 Today I have started to write code for the Soil Moisture sensor.
 I have built the circuit and tried the sensor as well, it works fine.
 I had to build it with the Arduino Uno R4 microcontroller though, but it works.
 When we run it on the right microcontroller I will have to change some things.
 I will also fix a calibration sample of soil to the next time we will work with this so I can get accurate readings.

+#### 2025-05-05 ####
+Today I have continued to write the code for the soil Sensor.
+I got some problems with the module for the SoilSensor, so we had to build our own module.
+Thanks to a friend in the group we got it up and running with our own module.
+So now the Soil Moisture sensor reads soil moisture with accurate values, and I have fixed a calibration sample of Soil as well, so the sensor is calibrated with maximum moisture and minimum moisture.
+Thanks to this the converter to precentage works like it should.
+I have also changed some names according to the code standard we agreed on.
+The soil Moisture sensors code is also gathered in a own namespace to make it simplier to merged my code with the other in the groups code.
+For the real program we need to delete/comment out some debugging code as well.